neumachen/errorx/README.md

 # errorx

-A comprehensive error handling package for Go that provides rich error context, stack traces, and error wrapping capabilities.
+A comprehensive extension of the error handling package for Go that provides rich error context, stack traces, and error wrapping capabilities.

 ## Features